Libensemble/libe-community-examples/warpx/readme.txt

 res3         128  8192     214s       5.683672880520962e-06
 res4         256 16384    1092s       5.667607648747023e-06

-I ran the last run on 2 GPUs instead of 1, and it took 780s instead of 1092s, meaning we can run it on either 1 GPU or 2.
+I (Maxence Thevenet‬) ran the last run on 2 GPUs instead of 1, and it took 780s instead of 1092s, meaning we can run it on either 1 GPU or 2.
 That way, we can explore it either having all resolutions on the same number of GPUs, or on a different number of GPUs.
 In the end, we would probably be interested in the former, which can also